SciFan-San/e-commerce_template/README.md

 Since you've taken the time to come and see this site maybe consider bookmarking this page and occasionally checking the changes to the site throught the live demo.

 Thank You for Your Time!
-~Sincerely Michael D. Johnston a.k.a SciFan-San :peace:
+~Sincerely Michael D. Johnston a.k.a SciFan-San :v: